 OBGYN Doctor Accepting New Patients in Eugene, OR

-If you are looking for an obstetrician-gynecologist (OB/GYN) in the area of Eugene, Oregon, who is accepting new patients, we welcome you to consider us at Dr. Beyerlein for Women’s Health!
+If you are looking for a gynecologist (OB/GYN) in the area of Eugene, Oregon, who is accepting new patients, we welcome you to consider us at Dr. Beyerlein for Women’s Health!
 Our OB/GYN doctor would be happy to see you and provide you with any gynecological care you require.
 For more information, call us now or schedule an appointment online.

 How can I make a same-day appointment with an OBGYN doctor if I live in Eugene, OR?